 - scout match, followed by many other custom modes.

-Although some of them survived till the Global Offensive days, and originally fan-made modes were incorporated into the core game, the bomb scenarios have become the main frame of the competitive CS:GO play, having terrorists trying to plant a bomb and counter-terrorists doing everything to prevent it.
+Although some of them survived till the Global Offensive days, and originally fan-made modes were incorporated into the core game, the bomb scenarios have become the main frame of the competitive CS:GO play.
+Here the terrorists try to plant a bomb and counter-terrorists do everything to prevent it.

-In this short article we will look at the best CSGO maps in terms of both tournaments and custom server matches.
+We will look at the best CSGO maps in terms of both tournaments and custom server matches.
 Ready for the pistol round?

 Despite its superficial simplicity, Mirage’s construction allows players to execute very contradicting strategies on both sides of the conflict.
 Its design has been heavily shifted throughout the years – the near-East white walls were changed into something more mediterranean and the overall ornamentation is much different now.
-The map is further optimised till this very day – for example we’ve just seen it updated to disallow players to shoot through the spaces between crates on bombsite A as well as one allowing players to self-boost to Window from a bench next to connector.
+The map is further optimized till this very day – for example we’ve just seen it updated to disallow players to shoot through the spaces between crates on bomb site A as well as one allowing players to self-boost to Window from a bench next to connector.